Top-label calibration and multiclass-to-binary reductions: Experiments: M2B calibration with histogram binning

-\textbf{Experimental details.} We used the CIFAR-10 and CIFAR-100 datasets \citep{krizhevsky2009learning}, and the base models as deep-nets with the following architectures: ResNet-50, ResNet-110 \citep{he2016deep}, Wide-ResNet-26-10 (WRN) \citep{zagoruyko2016wide}, and DenseNet-121 \citep{huang2017densely}.
-To the best of our knowledge, the state-of-the-art non-post-hoc deep-net models for calibration are the ones developed using the focal loss method by \citet{mukhoti2020calibrating}.
-We thus use their pre-trained base models, and then ask which post-hoc calibrator improves the post-hoc calibration the most. \citet{mukhoti2020calibrating} report that the best performing loss functions while training deep-net are the Brier score and focal loss.
-We thus used these loss functions for all our experiments --- \textbf{all results in the main paper are with Brier score, and Appendix~\ref{appsec:focal-table} contains results with focal loss}.
-As a sanity check, we verified that our experiments reproduced the exact CW-ECE numbers reported in Table F.2 of their paper (corresponding to columns `Brier Loss' and `FLSD-53').
-We did not perform any additional tuning, and we have reported more or less all results obtained during our investigations.
-Implementation details for TS, VS, and DS are in Appendix~\ref{appsec:external-libraries}.
-Appendix~\ref{subsec:covertype-top-label} also discusses a case study of top-label-HB with the COVTYPE-7 dataset and random forests as the base model.
+\textbf{Experimental details.} We experimented on the CIFAR-10 and CIFAR-100 datasets, which have 10 and 100 classes each.
+The base models are deep-nets with the following architectures: ResNet-50, Resnet-110, Wide-ResNet-26-10 (WRN) \citep{zagoruyko2016wide}, and DenseNet-121 \citep{huang2017densely}.
+Both CIFAR datasets consist of 60K (60,000) points, which are split as 45K/5K/10K to form the train/validation/test sets.
+The validation set was used for post-hoc calibration and the test set was used for evaluation through ECE/MCE estimates.
+Instead of training new models, we used the pre-trained models of \citet{mukhoti2020calibrating}.
+We then ask: \emph{``which post-hoc calibrator improves the calibration the most?"} We used their Brier score and focal loss models in our experiments (\citet{mukhoti2020calibrating} report that these are the empirically best performing loss functions). \emph{All results in the main paper are with Brier score, and results with focal loss are in Appendix~\ref{appsec:focal-table}}.
+Implementation details for TS, VS, and DS are in Appendix~\ref{appsec:additional-exps}.

 \textbf{Findings.} In Table~\ref{tab:top-label-brier}, we report the binned ECE and MCE estimates when $B = 15$ bins are used by HB, and for ECE estimation.
-We make the following observations: \begin{enumerate}[label=(\alph*),leftmargin=.5cm,topsep=-1pt,itemsep=0pt] \item For TL-ECE, N-HB is the best performing method for both CIFAR-10 and CIFAR-100.
+We make the following observations: \begin{enumerate}[label=(\alph*),leftmargin=.5cm,topsep=-1pt,itemsep=-1pt] \item For TL-ECE, N-HB is the best performing method for both CIFAR-10 and CIFAR-100.
 While most methods perform similarly across architectures for CIFAR-10, there is high variation in CIFAR-100.
 DS is the worst performing method on CIFAR-100, but TL-HB also performs poorly.
 We believe that this could be because the data splitting scheme of the TL-calibrator (line \ref{line:a} of Algorithm~\ref{alg:general-top-label}) splits datasets across the predicted classes, and some classes in CIFAR-100 occur very rarely.
 This is further discussed in Appendix~\ref{subsec:poor-performance-cifar-100}.